Model Combination in Risk Sharing under Ambiguity

 \subsection{Processes under optimal controls}

 Next, we derive expressions for the processes $X$ and $\bZ$ under the candidate controls $\alpha^*$ and $\beta^*$, which we denote by $X^*$ and $\bZ^*$, respectively.
-We find that $X^*$ and $\bZ^*$ have a relatively simple form, which allows us to calculate their mean and variance.
+We find that $X^*$ and $\bZ^*$ have a relatively simple form, which allows for explicit calculation of their mean and variance.
 The processes under the optimal controls satisfy the SDEs:

 where

 and for $\kinI$,

 Using It\^o's lemma, we solve these SDEs and find that $X^*$ may be written as a linear combination of the $Z^*_k$'s. \begin{proposition} For $t \in [0,T]$: